almossawi/hans/README.md

 The project is planned for release in March 2015.
 I will send out an email to the mailing list once the project is released.
 You can add yourself to the list by visiting the website.

 ## How to contribute
-Feel free to fork the project and submit suggested changes as Pull Requests.
+Feel free to fork the project and submit suggestions as Pull Requests.

 ## Resources
 * [Official website](http://thelandofbards.com)